3.3.Graphical user interface

 If you have to use a proxy server to communicate with the Internet,

-here you can make the necessary settings for:
+make the necessary settings for:

 - HTTP connections: